kirkshoop/wg21-cancellation/cancellation.md

 Range (with size 0|1), `std::optional` and even `std::variant<std::monostate,..>` are ways to model optional values in C++.
 They are themselves values that provide access to a value or nothing.

 It might seem that if cancellation is not an error that `std::optional` would allow cancellation to be composed into the return value rather than as an exception.
 This path was rejected previously because of the impact that it would have on code. all return values for all functions that could be cancelled or would use functions that could be cancelled would have to return `std::optional`.
 All callers of functions that returned `std::optional` would have to explicitly check, extract the value or forward on the empty `std::optional`.
 This wrapping and unwrapping is expensive at runtime and messy in the code and very error prone (the cancellation may not propagate when it should).
-These are all reasons that C++ exceptions have a separate channel and thus motivate a separate channel for serendipitous-success.
+These are all reasons that C++ exceptions have a separate channel and the same reasons motivate a separate channel for serendipitous-success.

 ## Examples